hollowverse-archive/clown/README.md

 # npm run clown
 ```

-What Clown will do is look at each of the `extensions` folders that we have specified, go inside it, and merge or copy its content
+What clown will do is look at each of the `extensions` folders that we have specified, go inside it, and merge or copy its content
 with the content at the root of our repo.

 The end result will be: